 \paragraph{Bounding surface:} The surface bounding phase space has the topology of the surface of a sphere.
 The ``poles'' are $\widetilde P_1$ and $\widetilde P_2$.
 The surface is formed by sheet~1, followed by the blue line, followed by sheet~2, followed by the purple line, followed by the sheet~3, followed by the magenta--green--brown line, then returning to sheet~1.
-Notice that sheet~3 is partly concave and partly convex.
-The concavity may be seen, for instance, by drawing a straight line from $\widetilde P_1$ to $\widetilde P_3$: that straight line is outside phase space except at its endpoints.

-\paragraph{Auxiliary lines:} It is useful to define two other lines, which have $Q_3 = 0$ but neither $Q_1 = 0$ nor $\epsilon = 0$, \textit{i.e.}\ they lie on sheet~3. \begin{itemize} \item The orange line is defined by \bs \ba \gamma_5 &=& \frac{9 \left( \delta - 1 \right)^2}{10}, \\ \epsilon^2 &=& \frac{3 \delta - 1}{2}. \ea \es The orange line starts at $\widetilde P_2$ and ends at $\widetilde P_3$.
+\paragraph{Auxiliary lines:} It is useful to define two other lines, which have $Q_2 = 0$ but neither $Q_1 = 0$ nor $\epsilon = 0$, \textit{i.e.}\ they lie on sheet~3. \begin{itemize} \item The orange line is defined by \bs \ba \gamma_5 &=& \frac{9 \left( \delta - 1 \right)^2}{10}, \\ \epsilon^2 &=& \frac{3 \delta - 1}{2}. \ea \es The orange line starts at $\widetilde P_2$ and ends at $\widetilde P_3$.
 The lower bound $2 \epsilon^2 \ge 3 \delta - 1$ is saturated at the orange line for $1/3 \le \delta \le 1$; for $-1 \le \delta \le 1/3$ the lower bound on $\epsilon^2$ is simply $\epsilon^2 \ge 0$ and is saturated at sheet~2. \item The yellow line is defined by \bs \ba \gamma_5 &=& 0, \\ \epsilon^2 &=& \frac{\left( 1 + \delta \right)^3}{8}. \ea \es The yellow line starts at $\widetilde P_1$ and ends at $\widetilde P_3$.
 It saturates the bound $\gamma_5 \ge 0$. \end{itemize}

 \paragraph{Figures:} Figure~\ref{fig:Y32-3D} has two panels with different perspectives of phase space.